If your puzzle rating is 2200 but your rapid rating is 1200, nothing is broken. That gap is normal.

 - how well you remember tactical shapes from previous training

-That's valuable.
-In fact, it is one of the fastest ways to improve at club level chess.
+That is valuable.
+In fact, it is one of the fastest ways to improve at club-level chess.
 But it is only one slice of over-the-board or online game strength.

 Think of puzzle rating as "tactical ceiling in ideal conditions," not "complete chess strength."